lencx/learn-rust/README.md

 # to run all the tests in a particular integration test file
 cargo test --test <filename>

+# run tests for one particular crate in a workspace from the top-level directory
+cargo test -p <crate_name>

 cargo login <API_TOKEN>
 cargo publish
 # `--undo`: By adding `--undo` to the command, you can also undo a yank and allow projects to start depending on a version again